avinashi10/receipt-processor-challenge/README.md

 `docker run -d -p 1000:3000 --name fetch_the_dog --rm fetch-my-points`

 ### Access the Webserver
 The webserver is now live.
-You can check that it's live by navigating to http://localhost:1000 in your web browser.
-Then test the server using an API testing tool like Postman.
+You can test the webservice by sending GET and POST requests to http://localhost:1000 using an API testing tool like Postman.